manideepk90/hyperswitch-client-core/ota/Readme.md

 Explanation of Configuration Keys

+commit message for automated pipeline must start with `chore(sdk-update):`

 - `enable_ota_updates` → Enables or disables OTA updates.
 When `false`, only Release Config (RC) is updated. `(Optional)` `(default - true)`

 - `target_platform` → Specifies the platform for the update (`android` or `ios`).